-This week, I have the pleasure, and believe me, it’s definitely a pleasure, to knit with Bella Cash by Universal Yarn.
+This week, I have the pleasure, and believe me, it’s definitely a pleasure, to knit with Universal Yarn Bella Cash.

-As per usual, these color cards are an approximate rendering of the color of the yarn and will look different on each screen or digital device.
+As per usual, photos of the colors are an approximate rendering of the color of the yarn and will look different on each screen or digital device.
 Visit your local yarn store for a true idea of the beauty of these classic colors.

 Bella Cash is spun from fine merino wool, nylon, and cashmere.
 Cashmere is one of those fibers which, even in as small an amount as 10% cashmere, creates a yarn that is soft and cushiony, while still maintaining its integrity.
 In other words, Bella Cash doesn’t pill or fall apart.
 The nylon is there to strengthen the merino’s more delicate nature and to lower the overall cost of the yarn.